 6. Pre-trial Conference

 A pre-trial must be held prior to a trial.
-This is where the parties attend before a judge and attempt to narrow down the issues for trial.
+At this stage, the parties appear before a judge in an attempt to narrow down the issues for trial.
 The parties have an open dialogue with one another to determine whether their issues can be resolved prior to a trial.